basin-genesis-hub/bgh_atlas_/README.md

-# How to upload your model to the BGH atlas?
+# Welcome to the BGH atlas repo

-# What do you need?
+# What do you need to upload your model to the BGH atlas?
 * Your github login details
 * A short and sweet description of what your model does
 * An animation of your model